 It was a lot of work for Kim to design, but it has become quite popular.
 GINiology is a one-of-a-kind program.
 It is a history lesson, distilling overview, review/evaluation of popular gin ingredients, and discussion on developing and balancing a gin recipe.
 The participants are then counseled while they taste and smell the various botanicals and formulate their own gin.
 It is a very rewarding event.
 GINiology class reservations can be made from the distillery’s website calendar.

 Kim has used her brewing experience to explore a less common mash bill for our first Whiskey.
 It uses a European grain recipe – spelt, millet, and soft white winter wheat.
 Whiskey production is en route, and the first barrel of Edmonds’ Own Whiskey, Single Barrel, Straight Whiskey released in January of 2018 and sold out in 2 weeks.
 We expect patterns of severe drought for our Whiskey for a couple of years.
-Our Second barrel was produced 10 months after the first, and then a barrel every 6 months, until 2018, when our growth allowed for us to lay barrels down more often.
+Our Second barrel was produced 10 months after the first, and now we are emptying a barrel every 6 months, until summer 2020, when we will begin to see a new batch about every month.